 Grind Tips For Both options

-Using a coarser grind in an AeroPress may prove more difficult to plunge, as the air cannot escape as easily with a finer grind.
-Additionally, a finer grind may move too quickly through a Chemex.
+Using a coarser coffee grind in AeroPress coffee makers can make them more difficult to plunge, as the air cannot escape as easily with a finer grind.
+Additionally, a finer grind may move too quickly through a Chemex coffee maker.

-It’s all about experimentation!
-Try a coarser or finer grind to find the perfect coffee for your tastes.
+It’s all about experimentation with the coffee makers!
+Try a coarser or finer grind to find the most amazing coffee for your tastes.

 The Hario v60 is another new addition to brewing coffee, introduced in 2005 by Japanese glass and coffee specialists.
 It's a more portable version of the Chemex and is able to withstand hotter temperatures.
-The sides are ribbed to allow more room for blooming.
+The sides are ribbed to allow more room for blooming during the brewing process.

-Because the v60 produces similar results to a Chemex, it would also be better for those who find the strength of an AeroPress too much.
-The v60 is a great addition to your brewing collection for a smooth, aromatic fix of coffee in your day!
+Because the v60 produces similar results to a Chemex, it would also be one of the better brewing methods for those who find the strength of an AeroPress too much.
+The v60 is a great addition to a coffee lovers brewing collection for a smooth, aromatic fix of coffee in your day!

 What is the ratio of coffee to water in a Chemex?